What types of psycho-educational assessments do you offer?

 2. Assessment

 Assessment typically occurs over one or two in-person sessions, depending on the nature of the inquiry, with each testing session approximately 2 hours in length.
 Assessments are conducted using the latest test versions and technology, and for older children many of the tasks are completed on iPads which can make the experience more engaging and enjoyable for the individual.
+To ensure that we provide thorough and accurate psychoeducational assessments and the best possible experience for your child, our team includes highly qualified psychologists, provisional psychologists and psychometrists who assist with the testing process.
+Our psychometrists are trained professionals with specialized skills in administering and scoring psychological assessments.
+They work under the direct supervision of a registered psychologist, who oversees the entire assessment and is responsible for interpreting the results.
+This teamwork allows us to offer comprehensive evaluations while maintaining the highest standards of care and attention to your child’s unique needs.
 During these assessment sessions, your child will also be asked questions about their learning, what they feel their strengths and weaknesses are, what strategies they have found to be helpful, not so helpful, and so on.
 You can help your child prepare for the assessment sessions by ensuring they are well rested, not suffering from a cold or illness that might impact their performance, take all prescribed medications they would typically take during the day, and encouraging them to bring along a snack and water bottle.

 3. Parent and teacher questionnaires